iturdikulov/notes/Shred_(software).md

 work with [[GNU_Privacy_Guard_(software)|GPG]] keys and files:
     `shred --verbose --random-source=/dev/urandom -n1 --zero /dev/sdX`

-Overwrite file with garbage, 15 times:
-    `shred -n15 path/to/file`

 Overwrite file with zeros (final overwrite) and change permissions if required:
     `shred -zf pat/to/file`

 Deallocate and remove file after overwriting:
     `shred -u path/to/file`

+Overwrite file with garbage, 15 times (questionable if it is really needed)
+    `shred -n15 path/to/file`